usarscotus/legal-directory/supct/rule_1.md

 layout: rule
 title: Rule 1.
 Clerk
 permalink: /supct/rule_1/
+notes:
+  - "This rule was amended in 2023 to reflect changes in federal filing procedure."
+  - "See also: Rule 3.
+Service for related provisions."
 ---

 1. The Clerk receives documents for filing with the Court and has authority to reject any submitted filing that does not comply with these Rules.